Notebulb/Form-Validator/README.md

 ##Feedback
-Let me know if I've made any oversights while validating, mistakes in my code or if you have improvement ideas.
+Let me know if we've made any oversights while validating, mistakes in the code or if you have improvement ideas.
 Constructive feedback is always welcome :)

 ##License